groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/README.md

 ## Changelog:

+#### May 2022
+- Full course update for Ubuntu 22.04
+- user creation is now more geared towards automation
+- Small formatting and clarity improvements

 #### July 2020
 - updated instructions for Ubuntu 20.04
 - nginx can now be installed from Ubuntu's package repositories, hooray!